List of ethnic slurs

-The following is a list of ethnic slurs or ethnophaulisms or ethnic epithets that are, or have been, used as insinuations or allegations about members of a given ethnicity or racial group or to refer to them in a derogatory, pejorative, or otherwise insulting manner.
+The following is a list of ethnic slurs, ethnophaulisms, or ethnic epithets that are, or have been, used as insinuations or allegations about members of a given ethnic, national, or racial group or to refer to them in a derogatory, pejorative, or otherwise insulting manner.

-Some of the terms listed below (such as "gringo", "yank", etc.) can be used in casual speech without any intention of causing offense.
+Some of the terms listed below can be used in casual speech without any intention of causing offense.
+Others are so offensive that people might respond with physical violence.
 The connotation of a term and prevalence of its use as a pejorative or neutral descriptor varies over time and by geography.

 For the purposes of this list, an ethnic slur is a term designed to insult others on the basis of race, ethnicity, or nationality.
 Each term is listed followed by its country or region of usage, a definition, and a reference to that term.

-Ethnic slurs may also be produced as a racial epithet by combining a general-purpose insult with the name of ethnicity, such as "dirty Jew", "Russian pig", etc. Other common insulting modifiers include "dog", "filthy", etc. However, such terms are not included in this list.
+Ethnic slurs may also be produced as a racial epithet by combining a general-purpose insult with the name of ethnicity.
+Common insulting modifiers include "dog", "pig", "dirty" and "filthy"; such terms are not included in this list.